 This course is designed to present each student with intermediate tennis skills.
-Students will continue to improve the basic stroke skills developed in the beginning tennis classes.
+Students will continue to improve the basic stroke skills developed in our beginning tennis class.
 In addition, students will learn the skills required to play the net, the volley, the drop shot, and the smash.
 Students will also learn to hit a flat serve and the basic rules of doubles.